R-Ry/M3PW/README.md

 # M3PW
-experimenting with a game engine
+experimenting with a game engine, now it's just a simple menu with options